LinbuduLab/starter-collections/README.md

 Command: `pnpm cli create`

 This command creates a simple TypeScript starter with minimal essential scripts for you.

+### Fork

+Command: `pnpm cli fork [workspace name] <forked worksapce dir>`.

+This command will create a fork of the current workspace at specified directory.
+If destination directory is not specified, it will use `../tmp/forked` as default.

+### Release

+> WIP

+Command: `pnpm cli release [project] --minor --skip-git-checks --changelog`

 ### pnpm commands